-Wondering how to find off-campus housing near USC?
+Wondering how to find off-campus housing near the University of Southern California?
 Look no further!
-As a fellow Trojan, I understand that searching for housing around USC can be intimidating for a number of reasons.
+As a fellow Trojan, I understand that searching for housing can be intimidating for a number of reasons.
 Whether you are concerned about location, roommates, utilities, or privacy, I have accumulated a list of resources that may help guide your search.

 If you are hunting for off-campus housing accommodations, you are probably tired of living in a cramped dorm room.
 Although you are hoping to branch away from university housing, sometimes it is best to start your search with university resources!
 USC has a website for students to discover quality housing within a commutable distance to campus.
 All of the listings are located within USC’s Public Safety Patrol Zone to ensure that students feel safe and secure in their homes-away-from-home.
 Additionally, the listings feature important information such as number of beds, number of baths, distance from campus, pricing, and more.
 You can scroll through the variety of listings and “favorite” options that interest you.
 Your “favorite” choices will then be organized into a separate tab for easy access if you choose to pursue one in the future.
 This USC website also provides the opportunity to connect with other students who are seeking potential roommates.